vapor/docs/1.5/testing/basic.md

 > [WARNING] Do **not** call `run()` anywhere within the `load` function as `run()` is a blocking call.

+You will also want to move your application's code into `AppLogic` as well; things like controllers, models, etc.

 ## Updated `main.swift`

 Now that we've abstracted our loading logic, we'll need to update our `main.swift` **in the `App` module** to reflect those changes.
 Here's how it should look after: